Komron Tursunov: Churchill Brothers

 Tursunov moved to Churchill Brothers on 29 January 2022.
 He was signed as a replacement to Lebanese centre-back Shadi Skaf.
 He marked his debut for Churchill Brothers with an assist for a goal scored by Sekou Sylla against RoundGlass Punjab on 4 March.
 The match ended in a 2–2 draw.
 His first goal for the club came in the 2–1 win against Aizawl on 24 March, when he converted an assist from Kenneth Ikechukwu in the stoppage time of the first half.
 He scored again in the next game, against Sreenidi Deccan in a 1–1 draw.
 After failing to convert two easy chances, Tursunov scored in his third, his team's second goal in a 4–2 win, handing their NEROCA their first defeat of the season.

 TRAU

 In August 2022, Tursunov returned to TRAU after one year.
 On 18 August, he scored on his return debut in the Imphal Derby against NEROCA in the Durand Cup, which ended in a 3–1 loss.

+Gokulam Kerala

+Tursunov joined another I-League club Gokulam Kerala in August 2023.

+Ravshan Kulob

+On 5 March 2025, Tajikistan Higher League club Ravshan Kulob announced the singing of Tursunov.

+Malappuram

+On 4 September 2025, Malappuram FC has signed Kamron Tursunov, a forward from Tajikistan, ahead of the Super League Kerala season.

 International career

 Tursunov made his senior international debut on 2 October 2018 against Nepal.
+He was part of the Tajikistan team that reached quarter-finals of the 2023 AFC Asian Cup in Qatar.